Discospermum reyesii

-Discospermum reyesii is a species of genus Discospermum, which are flowering plants in the family Rubiaceae.
-The species was described in 2018, and was found on Mt.
-Lantoy, Cebu, Philippines.
+Discospermum reyesii is a species of flowering plant in the family Rubiaceae.
+The species was described in 2018, and was found on Mount Lantoy, Cebu Province, Philippines.
 This species closely resemble that of D. whitfordii because of slightly similar leaf blades, leaf apices, and non-ribbed fruits.
 However, the species differs from D. whitfordii due to its smaller fruits with size of 1 - 1.2 cm, smaller seed size to 1 - 1.4 mm x 1.5 - 2.5 mm dimensions, 4 - 6 seeds per locule, whereas D. whitfordii have 2 - 2.7 cm fruit size, 5 - 6.5 mm x 5 - 6.5(7) mm seed size, and 5 - 12 seeds per locule.

 Etymology

 The species was named after the Far Eastern University's first President and founding chairman Dr. Nicanor Reyes Sr.